leowilkin/wise-tools/README.md

 - Copying a Recipient ID from the Recipient page
 - Searching for a recipient by ID from the Recipients page
 - Searching for a transaction on the [HCB](https://github.com/hackclub/hcb) ledger page
+- Quick access to Airtable from the sidebar navigation

 <img alt="screenshot of Wise dashboard with copy ID feature" src="/assets/demo.png">